RaviSoji/colab_utils/README.md

       This package also makes getting this information easy.

 ## Usage: Download and Import
-1. Open your Colab notebook.
+1. Open your __Colab__ notebook.
-   __None__ of the following code will run in IPython or Jupyter notebook.
+   None of the following code will run in IPython or Jupyter notebook.

-2. Set the Runetime type for your notebook.
+2. Set the `Runtime type` for your notebook.
     - At the top of the page, click `Runtime`.
     - Then, in the drop-down menu, click `Change runtime type`.
     - Set `Runtime type` to `Python 3`.